 The proposed storm servicing of the site includes two systems; the minor and major storm systems.
-The minor storm system shall convey stormwater runoff flows from storms up to, and including, the 5-year storm event to the existing roadside ditch on Grassy Brook Road, via proposed storm sewers, catchbasins, and catchbasin manholes.
+The minor storm system shall convey stormwater runoff flows from storms up to, and including, the 5-year storm event northward to Grassy Brook Creek, via proposed storm sewers, catchbasins, and catchbasin manholes.
 Proposed storm sewers shall be a minimum size of 300 mm in diameter and installed at a minimum depth of 1.20 m, per City standards.
-Minor flows shall undergo water quality treatment prior to outletting to the roadside ditch, and ultimately the Welland River.
-The major storm system shall convey stormwater flows for event beyond the 5-year storm, via overland flow routes to outlet into existing roadside ditch and ultimately Grassy Brook Creek.
+Minor flows shall undergo water quality treatment prior to outletting north of the site to Grassy Brook Creek, and ultimately the Welland River.
+The major storm system shall convey stormwater flows for event beyond the 5-year storm, via overland flow routes to outlet towards Grassy Brook Creek.
 Based on the findings of the 2016 Stormwater Management Plan Grand Niagara Secondary Plan, the proposed development does not require any implementation of stormwater quantity control.